Allegheny County Courthouse: Current structure

 Following the destruction of the second courthouse, Allegheny County Commissioners decided to hold a competition to design a replacement.
 The winner of the competition was Boston architect Henry Hobson Richardson and construction of the buildings was begun by the Norcross Brothers, Richardson's construction firm of choice, in 1884.
 The cornerstone for the building was laid on October 13, 1884.

 The design of the main building, which Richardson considered to be his finest, was innovative in that the building is built around an interior courtyard, thus allowing natural light and fresh air to reach most of the building.
 The courtyard is surrounded by four stories in three sides.
 A tower rises five stories from the courtyard's open side.
 As was usually the case with Richardson's buildings, the roof is steep with dormers placed at all the corners.
+The building's roof is covered with Ludowici clay tiles.

 A prison is connected to the courthouse via the "Bridge of Sighs".
 The design was based on the Bridge of Sighs in Venice.
 The entire complex was built of large rusticated blocks of granite, with the entrance ways and windows topped with wide arches.
 This gives the building a heavy, stable and dignified appearance.

 In the 1900s the street level in front of the building was lowered as part of a general re-grading of Pittsburgh.
 Richardson had anticipated this and courses of finished masonry had been buried underground, now to be revealed.
-Unfortunately this left the ceremonial entrance a full story above the street.
+This left the ceremonial entrance a full story above the street.
 A grand stairway was built, but removed during street widening in the 1930s- the low arched doorways were extended downwards to street level, with the result that the visitor is not greeted by the grand entrance hall Richardson planned, but by the low corridors which were once the basement.